 IBS campus in Budapest, consisting of three beautifully restored architectural heritage buildings, is located in Graphisoft Park in Óbuda, directly by the Danube and is an ideal venue for education.

 The Park hosts over 60 international and Hungarian companies, including Microsoft, SAP, Canon or Samsung, and provides a live business environment for our school.
 This enables us to exploit the implied potential in full in the interest of our students and graduates.
 The campus also includes a residence hall for our students.

 The campus, consisting of three beautifully restored architectural heritage buildings, is located in Graphisoft Park in Budapest, directly by the Danube and is an ideal venue for education.

 The on-campus residence hall offers comfortable accommodation in well-equipped en suite rooms and high-speed internet access in common areas.
-Only 30 minutes from the city centre, the newly built residence hall offers cosy rooms overlooking the garden and provides a unique and peaceful residence experience.
+Only 30 minutes from the city centre, the newly built residence hall offers cosy rooms.
 Rooms can be occupied by one person or shared with another student.
 Each room has its own bathroom and there are communal kitchens at the disposal of students.

-Students may opt for a 5-month or 10-month contract with a security deposit (which is 445 EUR) at the following prices valid for the 2016/17 academic year:
+Students may opt for a 5-month or 10-month contract with a security deposit (which is 445 EUR) at the following prices:

 |Length of Contract||Type of room|